kstillsOgburn-hamilton/malicious-url-detector/README.md

 ```

-## steps to run the best model thus far (the pre-trained model)  🛑 only run this code if you've not trained the model; othwerise use step 5.
+## steps to run the best model thus far (the trained model)
+## 🛑 only run this code if you want to use the trained the model; othwerise run
+## code in step 5 to run the model immediately after training it.
 ### step 1. install dependencies
 ```bash
 pip install -r requirements.txt